21 June.

 Another motivation to leave was that I was, in fact, growing cranky with hunger.

-So, at about 14:00, Erin and I made our exit and walked in the direction of St. Isaac’s.
+So, at about 14:00, Erin and I made our exit and walked in the direction of Saint Isaac’s.
 We wandered a bit until we found a place where we stopped for lunch and ate with no serving mishaps.
 After lunch we purchased our tickets and climbed the two hundred plus steps to the Colonnade.
-I clicked madly away but I fear my little Nikon Coolpix didn’t do justice to the views looking west
+I clicked madly away but I fear my little Nikon Coolpix didn’t do justice to the views looking west –

-or east
+or east.

 Interestingly, but I guess not wholly unexpectedly because it had happened so often on our Russian journey, we encountered a wedding party taking photos in a public space.
 I managed one shot of the bride and groom but wasn’t quick or adept enough to capture the moment he walked behind her lifting her gown’s train as they descended from the Colonnade.